stf12/eLooM_t/README.md

 This repository contains template projects for different STM32 family.
 Each project has been developed on a specific board, but it is easy to port to a different board of the same MCU family.

-The folder organization ties to be inline with STMicroelectronics guidelines.
+The folder organization tries to be inline with STMicroelectronics guidelines.
 For more information see section  _4.3 Packaging model_  of [UM2388 - Development guidelines for STM32Cube firmware Packs](https://www.st.com/resource/en/user_manual/um2388-development-guidelines-for-stm32cube-firmware-packs-stmicroelectronics.pdf 'UM2388')

 ## Available projects template